unexpectedjs/unexpected/documentation/api/addAssertion.md

 be used.
 In this case you can write _ordered_ as an alternative to _sorted_.

-The last parameter to `addAssertion` is function that will be called when `expect` is invoked with an expectation matching the type and pattern of the assertion.
+The second and last parameter to `addAssertion` is function that will be called when `expect` is invoked with an expectation matching the type and pattern of the assertion.

 So in this case, when `expect` is called the following way: